The European Health Literacy Survey has revealed low levels of the health literacy among the adult population in developed countries.

 Writing lay summaries as well as other types of medical docs is a complex deal.
 Automation of some processes may simplify some aspects, in particular, proofreading.

-This is the moment when grammar checkers with embedded med dictionaries are joining the game.
+This is the moment when medical spelling checkers with embedded dictionaries are joining the game.

 WProofreader extension with online medical dictionaries